bowenxieoregon/Untrained-NN-SC/README.md

 7.run_non_deepdecoder_nonlog.py the same as run_non_deepdecoder.py, but not transformed to log domain

-8.run_non_dip.py is for for shared weights between emitters using DIP(skip) model
+8.run_non_dip.py is for for shared weights between emitters using DIP(skip) model, which is saved in model folder

 9.run_non_dip_nonlog.py is same as run_non_dip.py, but not transformed to log domain.